 While I’m not very good at describing the nuances of the cheese, we all enjoyed the flavor of this Farmhouse Cheddar Cheese.
 It makes an excellent grilled cheese sandwich or better yet toasted ham & cheese.
-It reminded me of the toasted cheese I was made as a child with a mild Brick cheese.
+It reminded me of the toasted cheese I made as a child with mild Brick cheese.
 (Also called Farmer’s Cheese.)
 It definitely didn’t have as sharp a flavor as even the mild cheddar cheese.

 Overall, I thought it was just as easy to make as Traditional Homemade Mozzarella Cheese.
 It just takes longer.
 Most of the work is done in just a minute here and there.

 I want to point out that I make this cheese with raw milk from our Jersey cow, Holly.
 Though I haven’t tried making it with any sort of pasteurized milk, I don’t see why it wouldn’t work.
 But UHT (Ultra-High-Temperature) pasteurized milk does not work.
-(Which I’ve seen myself to be true in the case of ricotta cheese.
-The curds smaller than a seed of grass and don’t cling together at all.)
+(I’ve seen myself to be true in the case of ricotta cheese.
+The curds are smaller than a seed of grass and don’t cling together at all.)